abdalrohman/next_translator/README.md

 ## ⚙️ Technical Notes

+### API Keys and Integration

 - **Multiple API Keys**: When multiple Google API keys are configured, the application will randomly switch between them to distribute usage and avoid rate limits.
 - **Groq Integration**: Groq API configuration is included but not yet implemented.
 It's on the roadmap for future development.

+### Application Architecture

+- **Next.js App Router**: The application uses Next.js 15's App Router for routing and server components.
+- **API Routes**: Translation and language detection are handled through Next.js API routes that securely call the Gemini API.
+- **Server-Side Security**: API keys are only used server-side to prevent exposure in client-side code.
+- **Client Components**: Interactive UI elements use the "use client" directive while maintaining server components where possible.

+### Data Storage

+- **Local Storage**: User preferences and translation history are stored in the browser's localStorage.
+- **No Server Database**: This application doesn't require a database as all user data is stored locally.
+- **Persistence**: Language preferences, theme settings, and translation history persist between sessions.

+### Web Manifest

+- The application includes both `manifest.json` and `site.webmanifest` for maximum compatibility across browsers.
+- These files enable "Add to Home Screen" functionality on mobile devices.
+- Icons in various sizes are provided in the `/public/favicons/` directory.

 ## 📄 License